 —Emphasize accomplishments and successes.
 Praise your child as you continue to work with him on new skills.
 Your support and perseverance help make organizing a positive and effective experience for your child with ADHD, one that will prove to be a lifetime asset.

-Solutions at Home: Quick Tips
+ADHD Organization Solutions at Home: Quick Tips for Parents

 —Check assignment books.
 Double-check your child’s assignment notebooks or planner to make sure that homework is in its proper place once completed.
 With guidance, she can learn to write down all homework deadlines and avoid last-minute cramming and unpleasant surprises.